 This tax is imposed on the taxable income of corporations, associations, joint-stock companies, and cooperatives.
-(See also "Personal Property Tax Replacement Taxes" on page 81.)
+(See also "Personal Property Tax Replacement Taxes" on page 89.)
 Most states use apportionment formulas to tax the income of firms that do business in more than one state (as Illinois once did).
-Now, a multistate firm's sales in Illinois are the only determinant of how much of its income Illinois taxes.
+Now, a multistate firm's sales in Illinois are the only determinant of how much of its income Illinois taxes (except that the Department of Revenue may allow a firm to use other factors that fairly represent the market for its goods, services, or other forms of business income).
 Administered by Department of Revenue.
 (35 ILCS 5/101 ff.)

 Rate and base: 7% of the tax base, which is the taxpayer's federal taxable income with several modifications.
+The rate is scheduled to decline to 5.25% in 2015 and 4.8% in 2025.